remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/http/features.md

     server ->> client: stream 2 frame 3
 ```

-the server can _interleave_ ("multiplex") the frames between different streams.
+With multiplexing, the server can _interleave_ ("multiplex") the frames between different streams.

 ```mermaid
 sequenceDiagram